Jorge Polanco Player Props: Twins vs. Tigers

 Tigers Pitching Rankings

-- The Tigers' 4.53 team ERA ranks 23rd across all MLB pitching staffs.
+- The Tigers' 4.57 team ERA ranks 23rd across all league pitching staffs.

-- Tigers pitchers combine to give up 132 total home runs at a rate of 1.2 per game (to rank 16th in the league).
+- Tigers pitchers combine to give up 134 total home runs at a clip of 1.2 per game (to rank 16th in the league).

+- Rodriguez (7-5) gets the starting nod for the Tigers in his 17th start of the season.
+He's put together a 2.96 ERA in 94 1/3 innings pitched, with 96 strikeouts.

+- The lefty's last time out was on Wednesday against the Pittsburgh Pirates, when he tossed six innings, surrendering two earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.